sikt-no/sds-komponentbibliotek/README.md

 ### Core & Design Tokens

 Import the [@sikt/sds-core](./packages/core/) package.
-It contains, among other things, a stylesheet reset, font family and [Design Tokens](./packages/core/README.md#design-tokens), on which other packages are based.
+It contains, among other things, a base stylesheet with reset, font family and [Design Tokens](./packages/tokens/README.md#design-tokens), on which other packages are based.

 ```css
 @import url("@sikt/sds-core");
 ```

-**Note** This package is always required whether you use the React components or other frameworks.
+**Note** This package may be required whether you use the React components or not.
+Unless you import design tokens directly and make the setup yourself.

+**Note** Design Tokens can be imported in the needed format directly from [@sikt/sds-tokens](./packages/tokens/).

 ### React